-Education is the priority for any school district, but schools also provide services, such as collecting payments for fees and activities, and cashless schools are a new and powerful solution.
+Education is the priority for any school district, but schools also provide services, such as collecting payments for fees and activities.
+Cashless schools are a new and powerful solution.

 Cashless payment systems for schools offer many features and benefits that make them a good fit for school districts.
-Fast, convenient and secure payment services help students and parents stay on top of payments for all kinds of school fees and activities.
-School staff use automated posting, reconciliation, tracking and reporting features to clearly understand individual account status and overall revenue.
+Fast, convenient and secure payment services help students and parents stay on top of payments for various school fees and activities.
+School staff use automated posting, reconciliation, tracking and reporting features to understand individual account status and overall revenue clearly.

 This comprehensive resource covers cashless payment systems — and how to become a cashless school — in detail.
 Keep reading to understand what, why and how these systems can help your school streamline the payment process for everyone.